pace/cloud-sdk-ios/docs/index.md

 ### From 10.x.x to 11.x.x

 - The property `paramCount` of `POIKit.CommandType` now returns `Int?` instead of `Int`
+- We've removed the `Stage` environment completely.
+Please use `Sandbox` during testing and `Production` for everything else.

 ## Contribute
 ### Localizable Strings Generation